redapt/machine-learning/apache-spark/README.md

 ### A simple example using Apache Spark MLlib

 Let's pretend we have a very simple dataset where we want to do some basic text document classification.
-Our dataset consists of a CSV file with one text document per line the file.
+Our dataset consists of a CSV file with one text document per line in the file.
 Our example dataset is just lines that either contain the word "spark" or do not.
 This will be the _target_ of our MLlib training and will be what we use to create our ML model.
 Our training dataset has three columns: document ID (`id`), the text of the document (`text`), and a `label` value of 0.0 or 1.0 for whether or not the line has our _target_ word "spark" or not.
 ```
 $ cat train.csv
 id,text,label